AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 # Items
 Items in unity station are composed of three primary components, the **ItemAttributes**, the **CustomNetTransform** and the **Pick Up Trigger** component.

+Other components you might wish to attach are **Food Behaviour** for food items or components derived **Health Behaviour** for items that can be damaged.

 ## The Item Attributes component

 The **Item Attributes** component defines the basic characteristics of an item.